mpollmeier/scala-repl-pp/README.md

 # Quick start

-You can either download a binary:
+You can either download a binary...
 ```bash
 curl -fL https://github.com/mpollmeier/scala-repl-pp/releases/latest/download/srp.zip
 unzip srp.zip
 srp/bin/srp
 ```

-Even better: add `srp` as a library to your project, empowering it with a customizable REPL, scripting and server mode functionality.
+... or add `srp` as a library to your project, empowering it with a customizable REPL and scripting functionality.
 There's a [demo project](core/src/test/resources/demo-project) to get you started.
 ```
 libraryDependencies += "com.michaelpollmeier" % "scala-repl-pp_3.6.4" % "<version>"